-There is a long history of exploration and studies being performed at the Back Forty Project.
+There is a long history of exploration, and studies being performed at the Back Forty Project.
 In 2014, a Preliminary Feasibility Study prepared under Canadian National Instrument 43-101 ("NI 43-101") was completed which contemplated an open pit mine and processing operation.
 In October 2019, Aquila filed a NI 43-101 Feasibility Study which estimated the open pit project would produce 1.1 million gold equivalent ounces over a seven-year mine life.
 Over the next couple of years, the necessary permits were obtained.
 In August 2020, a Preliminary Economic Assessment was published.
 In January 2021, the water permit was revoked due to a technicality related to a contingent condition established in the permit.
-In 2021, a Definitive Feasibility Study was initiated to address the mine's footprint, potential for an underground mine, wetland mitigation, and other key construction and design decisions.
+In 2021, an optimized feasibility study was initiated to address the mine's footprint, potential for an underground mine, wetland mitigation, and other key construction and design decisions.
+The feasibility study is ongoing with permitting planned to follow.
 Please see Item 2.
 Properties for additional information.